VU-Course-Business-Simulation/DESVU/README.md

 - Use as a teaching tool for DES concepts
 - Assign modification exercises
 - Compare simulation vs. analytical results
-- Demonstrate Little's Law and other queueing theory concepts

 ---